 - New Visitor Percentage

-The percentage of all visitors who were making their first visit to the site: New Visitors divided by Unique Visitors.
+The percentage of all visitors making their first visit to the site: New Visitors divided by Unique Visitors.

 - Online: Sales

 The dollar value of orders in any session that is attributable to this MMC item.
-Using sales, you can understand how your marketing campaign is driving conversion on your website.
+Using sales, you can understand how your marketing campaign drives your website's conversion.

 - Average Session Length